jsphpndr/jsphpndr/content/bahamas-web-design/index.md

 +++
 date = '2025-02-13T23:04:28-05:00'
-draft = false
+draft = true
 title = 'Bahamas Web Design'
-description = "I design and develop fast, secure and accessible websites and web applications for businesses in The Bahamas, the Caribbean and the US."
+description = "Are you looking for a web designer in The Bahamas for your next project?
+I design and develop fast, secure and accessible websites and web applications for businesses in The Bahamas, the Caribbean and the US."

 [params]
   hasTwic = true